 The numbers don’t lie, but don’t hesitate to try out a lesser-known HTML editor if it appeals to you more.
 Just because something isn’t popular doesn’t mean it’s not good.

 The Best Free WYSIWYG HTML Editors

 Do you prefer working with a visual interface?
 A WYSIWYG editor may be a better option for you.
 These tools provide a visual interface and can even be used without learning HTML, though many also allow you to code manually.

 The downside is that you have less control over your code, since editing the visual interface will insert tags automatically.
 This might bother developers who like having full control over their workspace and can lead to messy code.

-Keep in mind that WordPress already has a WYSIWYG HTML editor built-in: TinyMCE.
+If you have a WordPress website, keep in mind that it already has a WYSIWYG HTML editor built-in: TinyMCE.
 This is likely the easiest way to create new pages and customize your website.
 But if for whatever reason you’re not happy with TinyMCE’s interface, here are a few alternative editors.

 - BlueGriffon: Based on Firefox’s rendering engine, BlueGriffon is a popular WYSIWYG editor that supports editing the HTML and CSS source code.
 It also helps you work with web standards like WAI-ARIA.

 - HTML Notepad: A downloadable editor created to work with structured documents.
 It works on Windows, Mac, and Linux and also comes with a portable version you don’t even need to install.